Contact Us or call (800) 518-2290

 Solutions

 If a water table is within the reinforced soil zone, gravel backfill must be utilized for the entire reinforced zone up to the the maximum level the water is expected to rise.
-An engineer with experience in SRW design and familiar with the specific site conditions should be consulted to determine the the gravel size, type and quantity required.
+An geotechnical engineer with experience in SRW design and familiar with the specific site conditions should be consulted to determine the the gravel size, type and quantity required.

 Water coming in from from the back of the retained soil zone will also require an experienced engineers' help.
-Ultimately, a chimney drain placed between the reinforced soil zone and the retained soil zone will be required to intercept the water before it enters the reinforced zone. composite drains or a geonet with a filter fabric attached are nice fits for this application.
+Ultimately, a chimney drain placed between the reinforced soil zone and the retained soil zone will be required to intercept the water before it enters the reinforced zone.
+Composite drains or a geonet with a filter fabric attached are nice fits for this application.
 Obviously, the chimney drain must connect to a drain system that runs under the reinforced soil zone and daylights out the front or sides of the wall.

 Water flow from the top should be avoided by designing the area around the SRW so the runoff is redirected around the reinforced zone of the SRW wall.
 When this is not possible, an impermeable geomembrane above the reinforced zone should be utilized.